 The most thorough respiratory protection program will not be effective if employees do not wear respirators, or if wearing them, do not do so properly.
 The only way to ensure that our employees are aware of the purpose of wearing respirators, and how they are to be worn is to train them.
 Simply put, employee training is an important part of the respiratory protection program and is essential for correct respirator use.

-Our training program provided by the safety office, is two-fold; it covers both the:
+Our training program provided by OEMS is two-fold.
+It covers:

-1. Respiratory hazards to which our employees are potentially exposed during routine and emergency situations, and
+- Respiratory hazards to which our employees are potentially exposed during routine and emergency situations.

-Both training parts are provided prior to requiring an employee to use a respirator in our workplace.
-However, if an employee has received training within 12 months addressing the seven basic elements of respiratory protection (see “Seven basic elements” below) and The University of Mary Washington and the employee can demonstrate that he/she has knowledge of those elements, then that employee is not required to repeat such training initially.
+Both training parts are provided prior to requiring an employee to use a respirator at UMW.
+However, if an employee has received training within 12 months addressing the seven basic elements of respiratory protection (see “Seven Basic Elements” below) and UMW and the employee can demonstrate that they have knowledge of those elements, then the employee is not required to repeat such training initially.

-Yet, we do require all of our employees to be retrained annually and when the following situations occur:
+We do require all employees to be retrained annually and when the following situations occur:

-- Inadequacies in the employee’s knowledge or use of the respirator indicate that the employee has not retained the requisite understanding or skill; or
+- Inadequacies in the employee’s knowledge or use of the respirator indicate that the employee has not retained the requisite understanding or skill.

 - Any other situation arises in which retraining appears necessary to ensure safe respirator use.